zaphosting/docs/docs/moe-server-savegames.md

 ## Activating Savegame

 Using your Savegame will require you to select it in your server configuration.
-The simplest way to do this is by heading over the **Settings** section on your gameserver's webinterface.
+The simplest way to do this is by heading over the **Settings** section on your game server's webinterface.
 Use our [MOE Configuration guide](moe-configuration.md) if for more information.

 ![image](https://github.com/zaphosting/docs/assets/42719082/5e65fc4a-45ec-4696-8170-e7c6384dac8d)

 In this section, find the **Map Name** parameter in the Basic settings section, and your uploaded world should now be found here.
 If you do not see it, ensure that you restart your server after uploading.

-You have successfully added a Savegame to your gameserver.
+You have successfully added a Savegame to your game server.